poorsquinky/resume/resume.md

 - "Big Data" tools like Spark and Athena
 - Data warehousing and data lake design

 Leadership Skills
 -----------------

-Communication
-- Clear and effective at illustrating complex technical concepts to both technical and nontechnical staff

-Team Leadership
+Strategic
+- Data-driven analysis for ROI measurement and forecasting to anticipate problems before they happen
+- Evaluating and managing vendors, contracts and agreements
+- Aligning team goals with overall business objectives

+Collaborative
 - "People first" leader, fostering trust and collaboration both within and outside our team

-Conflict Resolution
-- Skilled at resolving interpersonal and team conflicts
+- Adept at resolving personal and team conflicts

-Strategic Planning
-- Aligning technical goals with overall business objectives
-- Designing systems and processes to anticipate problems before they happen

-Team Development
+Supportive
+- Fostering environments where high-performing technical staff feel valued and effective
 - Mentoring technical staff for personal and professional advancement

-Vendor Management
-- Evaluating and managing vendors, contracts and agreements
+Articulate
+- Clear and effective at illustrating complex technical concepts to both technical and nontechnical staff

+Transformational
+- Holistic design and reimagining of systems and processes to maximize quality, efficiency, and security

 Certifications
 --------------